rahul-sonwanshi/shopingcart/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Installing The App

+To Install the app to your desired directory clone the github repository by using `git clone https://github.com/rahul-sonwanshi/shopingcart` & then run command `npm install` now you can use Development server instruction to run the program

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.